-- 1. Pour 50 cm3 of sodium thiosulfate solution into a conical flask. - 2.
+- 1. Pour 50 cm of sodium thiosulfate solution into a conical flask. - 2.
 Put the conical flask on a black cross drawn on a piece of paper. - 3.
-Pour 10 cm3 of hydrochloric acid into the conical flask and start a timer. - 4.
+Pour 10 cm of hydrochloric acid into the conical flask and start a timer. - 4.
 Stop the timer when the cross can no longer be seen. - 5.
 Repeat the experiment with different concentrations of sodium thiosulfate solution.

-Draw ONE line from each type of variable to the correct example of the variable in this investigation.
+On the opposite page, draw ONE line from each type of variable to the correct example of the variable in this investigation.
 [2 marks]